 What is Solar vs Battery Decision?

 The Solar vs Battery Decision compares the financial and practical case for installing solar PV panels against adding battery storage, for a specific home and usage pattern.
-Solar panels generate electricity from sunlight during the day, while a battery stores electricity (from solar, off-peak tariffs, or the grid) for use when it is most expensive.
-The right answer depends on whether you already have solar, when you use electricity, your budget, how long you plan to stay, and your main goal — and for most homes without panels, solar comes first because it generates energy rather than just moving it around.
+Solar panels generate electricity from sunlight during the day, while a battery stores electricity (from solar, off-peak rates, or the grid) for use when it is most expensive.
+The right answer depends on whether you already have solar, when you use electricity, your budget, how long you plan to stay, and your main goal, and for most homes without panels, solar comes first because it generates energy rather than just shifting it around.

 The Formula

-Solar payback (years) = System cost ÷ Annual savings; Battery ROI = (Annual bill savings × lifespan) ÷ Battery cost
+Solar payback (years) = System cost (after ITC) ÷ Annual savings; Battery ROI = (Annual bill savings × lifespan) ÷ Battery cost (after ITC)

 Worked Example

-A family with an existing 4kW solar PV system (installed 3 years ago) is deciding whether to add a £5,000 home battery to store excess generation.
-They use around 3,800 kWh per year, most of it in the evening when solar is no longer producing.
+A family with an existing 8kW solar system (installed 2 years ago) is deciding whether to add a $10,000 home battery (before 30% ITC = $7,000 net) to store excess generation.
+They use around 10,500 kWh per year, most of it in the evening when solar is no longer producing.

-- But export income falls by £228 (less excess to export), so net gain is £182 per year
+- But net metering credits fall by $336 (less excess to export), so net gain is $336 per year

-📌 For this household, a battery on its own does not pay back within its lifetime at standard tariffs — but combined with a time-of-use tariff and the existing solar system, payback drops to 14-18 years.
-A household without solar would get dramatically more from spending the same £5,000 on a 4kW solar PV system (6-8 year payback) before ever considering storage.
-The Energy Saving Trust benchmark confirms this: around 70% of homeowners install solar panels first, and batteries later once they see their actual export/import pattern.
+📌 For this household with full retail net metering, a battery alone does not pay back quickly, but in states without full net metering (like CA NEM 3.0) or with TOU rates, payback drops to 8-12 years.
+A household without solar would get dramatically more from spending the same $10,000 on a 6-8kW solar system (5-8 year payback after ITC).
+Industry data confirms: around 70% of homeowners install solar panels first, and batteries later once they see their actual export/import pattern.

 Why This Matters